 It’s really weird.
 Yeah.
-But I think, you know, also just just to sort of top it off, I think the most important thing is, no matter how successful you are, there is always something that you want to go for and some goal that you want to achieve.
-And that’s what I’ve learned from interviewing all these successful people the last 20 episodes, 19 episodes.
+But I think, you know, also just to sort of top it off, I think the most important thing is, no matter how successful you are, there is always something that you want to go for and some goal that you want to achieve.
+And that’s what I’ve learned from interviewing all these successful people in the last 20 episodes, 19 episodes.
 They have, every single person, you know, they have obstacles, but they all move beyond them.
 And they, whilst they might be successful in one place.
-They are still searching for something else, and still looking for the next thing.
+They are still searching for something else and still looking for the next thing.

 Nathaniel Schooler 35:51